hellopablo/related-content/README.md

 2. `getId(): string|int` which will return the indexed item's ID.
 3. `getScore(): int` which will return the score of the hit.

-If we wanted to restrict the reuslts to contian just a certain data type(s) then we would pass in an array of analyser instances we'd like to restrict to as the third argument, additionally, we can limit the results too by passing an integer as the fourth argument:
+If we wanted to restrict the reuslts to contian just a certain data type(s) then we would pass in an array of analyser instances we'd like to restrict to as the third argument, additionally, we can limit the number of results by passing an integer as the fourth argument:

 ```php
 /**